canonical/launchpad-manual/docs/user/how-to/work-with-bugs/subscribe-and-unsubscribe-to-bugs.rst

 ---------

-As well as using email to send updates about the status of bugs, Launchpad gives you a full :ref:`email interface to the bug tracker <use-the-launchapd-email-interface>`.
+As well as using email to send updates about the status of bugs, Launchpad gives you a full :ref:`email interface to the bug tracker <use-the-launchpad-email-interface>`.